celestiaorg/celestia-app/specs/src/specs/shares.md

 ![figure 2: share continuation](./figures/share_continuation.svg)

 Since raw data that exceeds [`SHARE_SIZE`](./consensus.md#constants)`-`[`NAMESPACE_SIZE`](./consensus.md#constants)`-`[`SHARE_INFO_BYTES`](./consensus.md#constants) `-` [`SEQUENCE_BYTES`](./consensus.md#constants) bytes will span more than one share, developers MAY choose to encode additional metadata in their raw blob data prior to inclusion in a Celestia block.
 For example, Celestia transaction shares encode additional metadata in the form of "reserved bytes".

+### Share Version

+The share version is a 7-bit big-endian unsigned integer that is used to indicate the version of the [share format](#share-format).
+The only supported share version is `0`.
+A new share version MUST be introduced if the share format changes in a way that is not backwards compatible.

 ## Transaction Shares